cdapio/cdap/docs/loom-docs/source/guide/admin/overview.rst

 Templates are defined by specifying hardware types, image types, and services that can be used in a cluster, as well as a set of constraints that describes how those hardware types, image types, and services should be laid out in a cluster.
-Templates offer power and flexibility to administrators.
-They can be very rigid and disallow user customization, specifying exactly how services, hardware, and images should be combined on an exact number of nodes.
-They can also be flexible, allowing end users to adjust properties they care about, such as the number of nodes to have in a cluster or the services they want on the cluster.
 Template creation can be done in two ways: 1) :doc:`Admin UI </guide/admin/ui>` and 2) :doc:`Web Services REST Cluster API</rest/templates>`.

 Because the notion of **Templates** is central to the Loom cluster creation, please read the :doc:`Web Services REST Cluster